WSU-kduncan/ceg3120-cicd-whittb/Project5/README-CD.md

 # Project Overview

 - Goal: Automatically deploy a new container image to a production server (an EC2 instance) whenever a developer makes code changes.
-When a new semantic version tag is pushed, the updated container image is built, pushed to DockerHub, and then automatically deployed—stopping the old container and launching a new one.
+When a new semantic version tag is pushed, the updated container image is built, pushed to DockerHub, and then automatically deployed, stopping the old container and launching a new one.

 - Tools and Their Roles:
     - Git & GitHub Actions: